Meena's Musings

 I wish you much success in implementing the above recommendations and suggestions.
 If you need support and guidance, please reach out and schedule an Initial Consultation with me.

-If you would like to learn the Heart Based Meditation, you can Download the FREE Instruction Audios Here
+If you would like to learn the Heart Based Meditation, visit the Heart Based Meditation page

 For further guidance on making dietary changes, get a copy of my book, Healing Your Relationship With Food: The Ayurveda Answer